JulScsl/opencode-sandbox/README.md

 Ensure the project directory is accessible and not protected by Windows security policies.

+### Dashboard not accessible

+If you cannot access the Serena dashboard at http://localhost:24282, ensure:
+- OpenCode is running and Serena has been initialized
+- Port 24282 is not blocked by your firewall
+- The container is still running (`podman ps` or `docker ps`)

 ## How It Works

-1. **Dockerfile**: Defines the container image with Python, Node.js, uv, OpenCode, and Serena
+1. **Dockerfile**: Defines the container image with Python, Node.js, uv, OpenCode, and Serena (cached via uvx)
 2. **opencode-sandbox.ps1**: PowerShell script that manages container lifecycle
 3. **opencode-sandbox.cmd**: Windows batch wrapper for easy execution
 4. **opencode-sandbox**: Bash wrapper for Git Bash/WSL environments